-- Using notes, cell phones or dictionaries while taking assessment; - Talking to another individual during the assessment or looking at other's assessment - Leaving the assessment room, without permission from the trainer prior to completion; - 6.
-RESULTS: Participants should contact the Program Coordinator for their final assessment results after they have taken the assessment.
-YOU MUST CONTACT THE PROGRAM COORIDNATOR OR THEIR OFFICE TO RECEIVE YOUR FINAL ASSESSMENT GRADE...FAILURE TO DO SO WILL RESULT IN YOUR HAVING TO TAKE THE ENTIRE PROGRAM AGAIN IF YOU DID NOT MEET THE 80% MASTERY REQUIREMENT! - 7.
-RETAKE ASSESSMENT: Participants, who did not achieve the mastery score of 80% or higher on their initial assessment, will be given one (1) opportunity to retake the assessment within 30 days after their initial assessment.
-All arrangements to take a retake assessment must be made through the Program Coordinator or their office, which will provide the date(s) and time(s) for individuals to attend.
-If you are scheduled to show for a retake assessment and are absent without pre-approval, you will have to redo the entire Program. - 8.
-FEEDBACK FORM: Participants are responsible for completing their professional learning feedback form / appraisal in MLP to receive in-service credit for the Program.
-Failure to complete the professional learning feedback form / appraisal for a class or program within the given timeframe will result in the participant having to redo the entire program / class, not receiving in-service credit or receiving program supplement.
+- Using notes, handbooks, dictionaries and /or technology (cell phones, watches, etc..); - Talking to another individual during the assessment or looking at other's assessment - Leaving the assessment room, without permission from the trainer prior to completion;

+6. ASSESSMENT RESULTS: Participants should contact the Program Coordinator for their assessment results.
+YOU MUST CONTACT THE PROGRAM COORDINATOR OR THEIR OFFICE TO RECEIVE YOUR FINAL ASSESSMENT GRADE(S)...FAILURE TO DO SO WILL RESULT IN YOUR HAVING TO TAKE THE ENTIRE PROGRAM AGAIN IF YOU DID NOT MEET THE 80% MASTERY REQUIREMENT!

+7. RETAKE ASSESSMENT: Participants who d0 not achieve a mastery score of 80% or higher on their initial assessment, will be provided one (1) opportunity to retake the assessment within 30 days after their initial assessment.
+All arrangements for retaking the assessment must be made through the Program Coordinator or their office, which will provide the date(s) and time(s) for individuals to attend.
+If you are scheduled to show for a retake assessment and are absent, you will have to redo the entire Program.
+There will be no third opportunity without re-taking the program.

+8. FEEDBACK SURVEY: Participants are responsible for completing their course feedback survey in LAB to receive in-service credit for the Program.
+Failure to complete the course feedback survey for a class or program within the given timeframe will result in the participant having to redo the entire program / class, not receiving in-service credit or receiving program supplement.
 If you do not complete this requirement, the program / class will not show on your in-service report for the District.

-Any program or class taken is not finished until you have completed this requirement!

-Please see your Inservice Facilitator (schools) / Course Organizer (departments) if you have any questions pertaining to MLP.
+Any program or class is not finished until you have completed this requirement!
+Please contact your Inservice Facilitator (schools) / Course Organizer (departments) if you have any questions pertaining to Learning Across Broward (LAB).
 You may also call 754-321-5055 for assistance.